mirkoappel/Vibe-Coding-Callenge-CO2-Browser-Game/README.md

 ## Purpose of the Vibe Coding Challenge

-The **VIBE Coding Challenge** invites you to develop your own AI-supported browser game that creatively explores how large our CO₂ footprint is – and how we can reduce or even neutralize it.

 ---

 ## The Challenge

+The **Vibe Coding Challenge** invites you to develop your own AI-supported browser game that creatively explores how large our CO₂ footprint is – and how we can reduce or even neutralize it.

+**What is Vibe Coding?**
+“Vibe Coding” is a creative approach to software development where you use the power of AI tools like ChatGPT or Gemini to brainstorm, prototype, and build digital ideas – quickly, intuitively, and with a good dose of fun.

+**The Challenge:**
 Design and develop a browser game that playfully shows how many trees a person in Germany would need to plant to offset their annual CO₂ emissions – or create another original approach that makes CO₂ impact and compensation tangible and interactive.

 **There are no limits to creativity:**